ModernAppsNinja/TmcNetworkPolicy_LAG-NP6482/readme.md

 ## Lab Exercises

-You will need to complete the steps in this section in your lab environment before attempting the remaining exercises in this lab guide/
+You will need to complete the steps in this section in your lab environment before attempting the remaining exercises in this lab guide.

 ### Step 1: Lab Setup